Ceanothus prostratus: Varieties

-Distribution
+Distribution and habitat

 Ceanothus prostratus is found throughout the Pacific Northwest, ranging through Washington, Oregon, western Idaho, western Nevada, and south into northern California.
 The southern extent of its natural range is the central Sierra Nevada mountains.
 Given its elevational range, this plant is also native to many of the other mountain ranges of the Pacific Northwest, including the Klamaths, Siskiyous, Cascades, and Warner Mountains.